pourya-ataee/parvan-designsystem/.github/README.md

 ### `npm run win:build`

-Used to create a 'lib' folder within Windows systems and prepare the project for publishing on npm.
+Used to create a 'dist' folder within Windows systems and prepare the project for publishing on npm.

 ### `npm run build`

-Used to create a 'lib' folder within macOS and Linux systems and to prepare the project for publishing on npm.
+Used to create a 'dist' folder within macOS and Linux systems and to prepare the project for publishing on npm.

 ## Install